 If you are looking to add texture and height, try incorporating faux greenery by sticking branches into small jars or vases.

-For another option, instead of taking up floor space with a side table, you can utilize a small part of the rail to hold a light or lamp.
+For another option, instead of taking up floor space with a side table, you can utilize a small part of the rail to hold an accent light or lamp.
 This not only helps with lighting in your space but also emphasizes the vintage decor.

 Utilize a Combination of Art and Decor on a Picture Rail